strapi/nextjs-corporate-starter/README.md

   yarn setup
 ```

-3. Next Set up your `.env` file.
-You can use use the `.env.example` file as reference:
+3. Next set up your `.env` file.
+You can use the `.env.example` file as reference:

 ```bash
 HOST=localhost